Skip to main content

 The Structure of the Package Source

-The package source will always contain a Package Makefile, the central blueprint of the package that provides information about the package name, version number, dependencies, and the make-up of the package.
+The package source will always contain a package makefile, which provides information about the package name, version number, dependencies, and the make-up of the package.

 Packages may also include: